On Meta-Prompting: Background

-A category \C{} has a collection of objects and a collection of morphisms (arrows), along with a composition operation.
+A category \C{} has a collection of objects and a collection of morphisms (generalized maps; also commonly referred to as arrows), along with an operation that allows them to be composed.
 We write $X \in \mathbf{C}$ if $X$ is an object of $\mathbf{C}$, and $f \colon X \rightarrow Y$ if $f$ is an arrow from $X$ to $Y$.

-For \C{} to be a category, the arrows, objects, and the operation must fulfil the following:
+For \C{} to be a category, the arrows, objects, and the operation must fulfill the following: